kaspermunch/PopulationGenomicsCourse/Exercises/MappingAndCalling/README.md

     bwa mem -t 16 -p Homo_sapiens.GRCh37.75.dna.chromosome.2 /home/Data/sorted_ERR1019076_reads_135_145.fq | \
     samtools sort -O BAM -o ERR1019076.bam
 ```

-This command is compoised to two sub-commands where the output of the first line is ``piped''
+This command is composed of two sub-commands where the output of the "bwa mem" command is piped ("|" is the pipe symbol) into the "samtools sort" command.
+The output of the "bwa mem" command is an unsorted bam file, which is then used as input into the "samtools sort" command to produce a sorted bam file, which is necessary for further analysis.
+We could also run the two commands separately, but by using piping we save disc space, as we do not have to save the intermediate unsorted bam file, and altogether speed up the analysis.

-Have a look at the bam file generated:
+You can have a look at the bam file generated:

 ```bash
     samtools view ERR1019076.bam | head